Karthik-Rajgopal/UAV-Backstepping-Control/README.md

 ![alt text](https://github.com/Karthik-Rajgopal/UAV-Backstepping-Control/blob/main/Images/Simulink%20Model.jpg)

 The following image presents the simulation results for a 180-degree horizontal turn maneuver for the UAV.
-While performing the maneuver, a drop of 0.0001 meters in altitude and 0.6m/s in Velocity were observed.
+While performing the maneuver, a drop of 0.0001 meters in altitude and 0.6m/s in Velocity was observed.
 The UAV was successfully able to complete the maneuver with minimal errors, even in the presence of wind disturbance which proved the high performance and robustness of the controllers.

 ![alt text](https://github.com/Karthik-Rajgopal/UAV-Backstepping-Control/blob/main/Images/Simulation%20Results.jpg)